lorenzofox3/lorenzofox/posts/component-as-infinite-loop.md

 });
 ```

-you can factorise the template into a function:
+you can draw the template into a function:

 ```Javascript
 import {html} from 'lit-element';